-What are the health benefits of drinking Martinis?
-Is it possible drinking vodka might be good for you?
+What are the benefits of drinking Martinis?
+Is vodka good for you?
+Is Martini good for you?
 Two top surgeons explain.

 At the roof bar of the Istanbul hotel, I don’t notice a thing.